IPNetworkingLab/draft-tcp-ao-tls/draft-piraux-tcp-ao-tls.md

   RFC8446:
   RFC5926:
   RFC8126:
+  RFC5869:

 informative:
    CONEXT24: DOI.10.1145/3696406
    RFC4253:
+   I-D.hbq-bgp-auth:
+   I-D.wirtgen-bg-tls:

 --- abstract

-This document specifies an opportunistic mode for TCP-AO.
+This document specifies an opportunistic mode for TCP-AO when used with TLS.
 In this mode, the TCP connection starts with a well-known authentication key which is later replaced by a secure key derived from the TLS handshake.

 --- middle